s371506/acit2410/README.md

    Adding GPG key for Docker repository|
    :----------------------------------:|
    *curl -fsSL https://download.docker.com/linux/ubuntu/gpg  \| sudo gpg -dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg*|
-4. Even that this one is especially long, but still it need to be used in one line:
+4. Even though this one is especially long, still it needs to be used in one line:
-                     |
+   Past this in one line |
    :------------------:|
    *echo "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null* |
 5. Update your existing list of packages again for the addition to be recognized: **sudo apt update**.